JSBmanD/docs/pages/integrations/braze.md

 We have built a custom integration to automatically send all Branch install data to Braze.

+[block:callout]
+{
+  "type": "protip",
-!!! protip "How do we differentiate Braze and Branch installs?"
-    We rely on a Branch link being clicked, which leads to an install.
-This sets an internal boolean that an install came from Branch.
+  "title": "How do we differentiate Braze and Branch installs?", "body": "We rely on a Branch link being clicked, which leads to an install.
+This sets an internal boolean that an install came from Branch."
+}
+[/block]

 ## Setup